 As the housing crisis worsens throughout the Bay Area, legislators and policymakers from across the region are looking for varying ways to boost housing production to alleviate California’s increasing level of unaffordability.
 Come join us as we discuss how leaders in the Bay Area can develop an ecosystem of missing-middle housing production that has been missing for decades.

-Co-presented by APA Northern California and California YIMBY.
+Co-presented by APA Northern California, California YIMBY, Terner Center.

-+ Bill Fulton / Kinder Institute for Urban Research
++ Bill Fulton / Kinder Institute for Urban Research, Terner Center (Visiting Fellow)

 + Annie Fryman / Abodu